docker/docs/content/manuals/desktop/features/dev-environments/_index.md

 title: Overview of Dev Environments
 linkTitle: Dev Environments (Beta)
 weight: 40
+aliases:
+- /desktop/dev-environments/
 ---

 {{< include "dev-envs-changing.md" >}}

 {{% experimental title="Beta" %}}
-The Dev Environments feature is currently in [Beta](../../release-lifecycle.md#beta).
+The Dev Environments feature is currently in [Beta](/manuals/release-lifecycle.md#beta).
 {{% /experimental %}}

 Dev Environments let you create a configurable developer environment with all the code and tools you need to quickly get up and running.